Brenton Awa: Political career

-Awa brought the State and U.S. Army together to fix a decades-long water leak on Oahu's North Shore that had been causing a loss of more than one-million gallons of freshwater per month.

-Awa established a first-of-its-kind, side-of-the-road public food tree project in his hometown of Kahalu'u by planting 70 ulu and mountain apple trees to feed the community.
-He would later plant a similar project in Haleʻiwa to restore the area's decimated coconut tree population.
+In 2023, Awa worked with the state and the United States Army to fix a longstanding water leak on the North Shore of Oahu.
+He would also establish a side-of-the-road fruit tree project in his hometown of Kahalu'u by planting ʻulu and mountain apple trees for public use and consumption.
+He would establish a similar project in Haleʻiwa to restore coconut tree populations and eradicate invasive coconut rhinoceros beetles.